Aditya282005/GAME-MEMMO/README.md

 # GAME-MEMMO

-Memmo is a memory-based game inspired by the classic Simon game.
-The game flashes a random color sequence and the player must repeat the sequence correctly.
-Each level adds a new color to the sequence, making the game harder.
-Built using: HTML CSS JavaScript
+A browser-based memory game inspired by the classic Simon game.

+Technologies used:
+- HTML
+- CSS
+- JavaScript

+How to play:
+1. Press any key to start.
+2. Watch the color that flashes.
+3. Repeat the sequence by clicking the buttons.
+4. Each level adds one new color.